-Of course, it goes without saying, there continues to be a need for technology to engage guests outside the physical location as well.
+Of course, it goes without saying, there continues to be a need for technology to engage guests outside the dining room as well.
 Additional technologies you should consider offering include:

-- Streamlined, contactless e-commerce solutions, with delivery and curbside options, make it easy for customers to complete the purchase off-premises. - Full visibility into the guest experience across both in-store and e-commerce systems. - Segmentation of customers to craft tailored marketing messages, offerings and promotions.

-- Multi-channel automation (email, push notifications, SMS) to drive engagement through personalization. - Reviews connected seamlessly to the guest profiles that help you monitor and react to customer sentiment and tailor future interactions. - Advanced campaign tracking to measure the ROI of your campaigns.
+- Streamlined, contactless direct ordering for delivery, curbside and pickup, making it easy for customers to complete an order off-premise (see Play #1). - Full visibility into the guest experience across both in-store and online systems. - Segmentation of customers to craft tailored marketing messages, offerings and promotions. - Multi-channel automation (email, push notifications, SMS) to drive engagement through personalization. - Reviews connected seamlessly to the guest profiles that help you monitor and react to customer sentiment and tailor future interactions. - Advanced campaign tracking to measure the ROI of your campaigns.